sanjuus/-100DaysofAI/Week5/README.md

 - Built a "student exam scores" predictor using voting regressor
 - Understood Hyperparameters and tuning the model
 - Observed the changes in outputs using regression metrics

+## 👉 Day 3 | Streak 31

+### Topic

+- Bagging Classifier

+### What I Learned

+- What is Bagging and how bagging works?
+- Why it is called as bootstrap aggregator?
+- Out-of-bag (OOB) sample
+- Advantages and Disadvantages
+- What is Bagging Classifier and how it works?

+### Practical Implementation

+- Implemented Bagging Classifier
+- Built a "Heart Disease Predictor" using Bagging Classifier
+- Hyperparameters and tuning of Bagging Classifier
+- OOB Evaluation
+- Observed Changes using classification metrics